Many consumers purchase Hospital Indemnity Insurance Plans to help offset the hospital co-pays of their Health Insurance Plans such as Medicare.

 Not all plans or riders are available in every state.

-Hospital Indemnity Insurance plans are limited benefit plans that pay all benefits directly to the consumer.
+Limited benefit plans, Hospital Indemnity Insurance plans pay all benefits directly to the consumer.

-Benefits will be paid in addition to any other insurance plan the policyholder might have.
+In addition to any other insurance plan the policyholder might have, the policy will pay benefits.

-These plans were not designed to be supplements to other health insurance plans nor replace any traditional health insurance plan that you might have.
+These plans don’t supplement other health insurance or replace any traditional health insurance you possess.

 Alternatives To Hospital Indemnity Plans